GeopaymeEE/JavaBitcoin/README.md

 LevelDB is used for the database.
 The LevelDB support is provided by leveldbjni (1.8 or later).  leveldbjni provides a native interface to the LevelDB routines.
 The native LevelDB library is included in the leveldbjni.jar file and is extracted when you run the program.
 On Windows, this causes a new temporary file to be created each time the program is run.
 To get around this, extract the Windows version of leveldbjni.dll from the leveldbjni.jar and place it in a directory in the executable path (specified by the PATH environment variable).
 Alternately, you can define the path to leveldbjni.dll by specifying '-Djava.library.path=directory-path' on the command line used to start JavaBitcoin.

 A compiled version is available here: https://drive.google.com/folderview?id=0B1312_6UqRHPYjUtbU1hdW9VMW8&usp=sharing.
 Download the desired archive file and extract the files to a directory of your choice.
 If you are building from the source, the dependent jar files can also be obtained here.
+The files are signed with the GPG key for Ronald.Hoffman6@gmail.com (D6190F05).

 Build